puppetlabs/puppet-docs/source/pe/3.7/razor_install.markdown

 Install the Razor Server
 -------------

-The actual Razor software is stored in an external online location, so you need an internet connection.
-When you classify a node with the pe_razor module, the software is downloaded.
+The actual Razor software is stored in an external online location, so you need an internet connection to install it.
+The process entails classifying a node with the `pe_razor` module.
+When you do so, the software is downloaded.
 This process can take several minutes.

 If you don't have access to the internet or would like to pull the PE tarball from your own location, you can use the class parameter `pe_tarball_base_url` and stipulate your own URL.
 Note that the code assumes that the tarball still has the same name format as on our server.

-1. Manually add the `pe-razor` class in the PE console.
+1. Manually add the `pe-razor` class in the PE console, as follows:

-   In the console, click **Classification**.
-Click the node group you will use to assign the `pe-razor` class to nodes.
+a.
+In the console, click **Classification**, and then click the node group you will use to assign the `pe-razor` class to nodes.
 Click **Classes** and, in **Class name**, type in "pe-razor".
 Click **Add class**.
 For information about adding a  class and classifying the Razor server using the PE console, see the [Adding Nodes to a Node Group](./console_classes_groups.html#adding-nodes-to-a-node-group) and [Adding New Classes](./console_classes_groups.html#adding-classes-to-a-node-group) sections of this guide.

 	**Note**: You can also add the following to site.pp: